Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 Once again Yoast makes this job supremely easy for us with a box dedicated to the meta description which will show on google.
 All we have to do is fill it in.

-add a meta description
+screenshot of add a meta description

 Don’t spend too long devising the perfect sentence, as you’ll be testing and measuring as you go.
 As Neil Patel says in his post – How to Write Compelling Meta Descriptions That’ll Boost Your Rankings, the goal is to master this art so you can do it quickly.